izuzak/github_issue_stats/README.md

 There are several supported options:

 ```
--s, --scopes x,y,z               List of scopes for which stats will be collected.
+-s, --scopes x,y,z               (required) List of scopes for which stats will be collected.
 A scope is
                                  a username or repo name.
 Example: --scopes github,rails/rails

 -l, --labels [x,y,z]             List of labels for which stats will be collected for each